Tyler-Staut/docker-steamcmd-play/README.md

 ### It's frag time!

-This repository aims to provide *ready to play* dedicated server docker images for the most popular Valve games.
+This repository aims to provide _ready to play_ dedicated server docker images for the most popular Valve games.
-A mere `docker run -d -p 27000-27015:27000-27015/udp -p 27015:27015 inanimate/steamcmd-play:css` will launch a *Counter-Strike: Source* dedicated server ready for you and your friends to join.
+A mere `docker run -d -p 27000-27015:27000-27015/udp -p 27015:27015 tylerstaut/source-servers:css` will launch a _Counter-Strike: Source_ dedicated server ready for you and your friends to join.

 > **Note**: This project is still a WIP.
 Most games should work just as intended/documented, but some may not.
 Please open an issue or submit a pull request if you find problems!
 Thanks!